 Inner Banner

-Each activity is defined in mandatory work instructions.
-Ongoing risk analysis continuously improves safety.
-Our procedures include continuous measurement of O2 and hydrocarbon levels in the danger zone, as well as visual monitoring of the breathing air supply and work areas to ensure maximum safety.
+Each work step is defined in binding work instructions.
+Ongoing risk analyses continuously improve occupational safety.
+Permanent measurements of O2 content and hydrocarbon concentration in the danger zone as well as visual monitoring of breathing air supply and work areas during our operations guarantee maximum safety.

 Management system